vaculikjan/sreality_scraper/README.md

 # Sreality Scraper

-This program scrapes the site sreality.cz using the Scrapyt framework for the first 500 flats and displays them on a separate website on the url.
+This program scrapes the site sreality.cz using the Scrapy framework for the first 500 flats and displays them on a separate website on the url.

 ## Requirements:
 - Newest Docker installation